9brada6/tabs-with-posts/development.md

 ### Query Settings

-- Add accessibility to visual list remove button.
 - Make Category/Author/ORderby Query Settings Better.
 - Make a way to remove deleted categories.
 - Show if a post/category/author is deleted?
 Update: - post is not show, - author is not show.
+- Add regions is typescript files -> Authors done.

+- Create new style to notes.

 - Make hideLeft/showRight javascript animations work.

+- Remove flash of content in categories.

 - Add meta_key for the post order.
 - Date Filter: Hide note 2 when not necessary.
 Change name of note 2.
 Bring last